paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_unpin.md

 If this function returns an error, then no block has been unpinned.
 An JSON-RPC server implementation is expected to start unpinning the blocks only after it has made sure that all the blocks could be unpinned.

-This function can only be called from the same connection as the one that made the `chainHead_unstable_follow` subscription.
+This function must be called from the same connection as the corresponding `chainHead_unstable_follow` subscription.

 ## Possible errors